Frequently Asked Questions

-Hearings are scheduled around the student’s class schedule.
-In addition, the time frame for the hearing to be held can vary depending on the schedules of residence life staff, police officers, other law enforcement agencies, and other representatives from the University who are required to testify, but will be held as soon as possible.
+Conduct meetings are scheduled around the student’s class schedule.
+In addition, the time frame for the meeting to be held can vary depending on the schedules of residence life staff, police officers, other law enforcement agencies, and other representatives from the University who are required to be present to provide information.

-Which charges take precedence over other ones?
+Which allegations take precedence over other ones?

 Does a student have a right to appeal?